benswift/benswift.github.io/_posts/2019-09-18-xinyus-extempore-tutorials.md

 > Note: here we used the `begin` to do the sequencing: `begin <expression 1> <expression 2> ...<expression n>`
 > - the sequence of `<expression i>` will be evaluated sequentially from left to right.
 > - `begin` will return the value of the last `<expression n>`.

+### Make

+1. Based on the previous code, can you make some creative melody by yourself?
+2. Can you play your melody and the chords at the same time?

 ## Tutorial Four